Some of the members of Ampthill Writers’ Group.

 Diana has also compiled two memoirs, The Life and Demise of Norman Campbell and The Healing Paths of Fife, a personal fantasy memoir.
 Her murder mystery, MURDER, Now and Then is set in the heart of mid-Bedfordshire in 1919 and 2019.
 Another novel in her mystery series will follow this year.
 Diana’s first novel was published by Pegasus Elliot MacKenzie, but she now publishes through her own Indie Press cooperative, www.eventispress.co.uk, through which she is also helping other local writers to realise their dream of bringing their manuscripts into print.

 Although Diana has now moved to Fife she likes to keep in touch and remains an honorary member of the Ampthill Writers, having been a founding author.

 Peter Laws is an author, journalist, film critic and public speaker, and he’s the creator of the acclaimed Matt Hunter thriller series Purged and Unleashed.
 He’s currently working on a third Matt Hunter novel for Allison and Busby.
 His first non-fiction book The Frighteners was published by Icon in March, 2018.
 The book follows his globe-trotting quest to understand why humans have a morbid streak.
 He writes a monthly column for the print magazine The Fortean Times and hosts the popular podcast and YouTube show The Flicks That Church Forgot.
 He’s also an ordained minister in the UK Baptist denomination with a fascination for the macabre and regularly speaks at churches, conferences and events.
 He has appeared on TV and radio and his literary agent is Joanna Swainson of Hardman and Swainson.
 His website is peterlaws.co.uk

-Lesley Lodge is currently working on a historical thriller Wayland’s Revenge, set during the English Civil War’s vicious Siege of Colchester, and coming out in 2018.
+Lesley Lodge has recently finished an historical thriller, Wayland’s Revenge, set during the English Civil War’s vicious Siege of Colchester: the book was published in May 2018.
 Lesley took her MA in Colchester.
 She has worked on regeneration projects and as a journalist and now lives on a smallholding bafflingly close to Luton.
 Her other publications include Luton Literary Prize-winning Blues to Orange and Lights!
 Camera!
 Gallop!
 The Story of the Horse in Film.
 Find out more about Lesley via her website